telerik/kendo-ui-core/docs/controls/barcodes/barcode/encodings.md

 ---
 title: Encodings
-page_title: Specific characteristics of the different symbologies of the Barcode widget
+page_title: Encodings | Kendo UI Barcode Widget
-description: Check information about the character set, length and check digit of the Barcode symbologies.
+description: "Learn more about the character set and length, and check the digits of the Barcode symbologies when configuring the Kendo UI Barcode widget."
+slug: encodings_kendoui_barcode_widget
 position: 2
 ---

-## What is Encoding/Symbology?
+# Encodings

-The mapping between messages and barcodes is called a symbology (encoding).
-The specification of a symbology includes the encoding of the single digits/characters of the message as well as the start and stop markers into bars and space, the size of the quiet zone required to be before and after the barcode as well as the computation of a checksum.
+The mapping between messages and barcodes is called symbology (encoding).
+The symbology specification includes the encoding of the individual digits/characters of the message, the start and stop markers into bars and space, the size of the quiet zone required to be before and after the barcode, as well as the computation of a checksum.

+## Supported Symbologies

-Currently the Kendo Barcode widget supports the following symbologies with the their specifications:
+The [Kendo UI Barcode widget](http://demos.telerik.com/kendo-ui/barcode/index) supports the following symbologies and their specifications:

 <style scoped>
     .stripes